 To better cope with the backlog of biometric enrolments, on 2 July 2020 the Home Office announced that, as a temporary measure, the previously submitted fingerprints of some applicants can be reused.
-These applicants will be emailed by the Home Office and provided with instructions on how to submit a facial image and the supporting documents for their application.
-They will not need to attend a UKVCAS service point or SSC for their application to be processed.
+From 24 September 2020, the IDV app stopped being used for applicants other than students.
+This occurred following a return to ‘business as usual’ processing, however use of the IDV app could be rolled out more widely again if the need arises to do this.
+Eligible applicants are emailed by UKVCAS and provided with instructions on how to submit a facial image and the supporting documents for their application using an Identity Verification app (IDV app).
+Applicants who use the IDV app do not need to attend a UKVCAS service point or SSC for their application to be processed.

-Reuse of fingerprints is only possible for people applying in the work, study, family and private life, citizenship and Windrush routes.
+Reuse of fingerprints has only been possible for people applying in the work, study, family and private life, indefinite leave, citizenship and Windrush routes, as well as those who are applying to have a BRP replaced.
 The process cannot be used for individuals who last enrolled their biometrics before July 2015 and children under 18 who have not enrolled their biometrics within the last two years.
 Also, if any applicant within a family group is ineligible to have their fingerprints reused, then the whole family group must enrol their biometrics together in person.

 The Post Office has not made any announcement about suspending the processing of biometric enrolments, however applicants should observe social distancing measures while these remain in force.
-Once these have been lifted, it is advisable to contact the relevant branch before attending.
+It is advisable to contact the relevant branch before attending.

 Lewis Silkin will continue to be an alternative collection location for our clients’ BRPs.
 We will therefore continue to receive them at our office and provide a notification when this has happened.
 We will store them securely until such time as non-essential travel is permitted by the Government and documents can be distributed.
 We anticipate delays in production and receipt of BRPs due to office closures and Government staff shortages so confirming the receipt of a BRP may take considerably longer than the usual 7-10 working day timeframe.